-The APCs will schedule meetings during the academic term for the assessment of and recommendations regarding student progress at mid-term and end of term.
-Additional meetings may be scheduled as deemed needed by the Committee, the Associate Dean for Academic Administration or a designee.
+The APCs will schedule meetings during the academic term for the assessment of, and recommendations regarding, student progress at mid-term and end of term.
+Additional meetings may be scheduled as deemed needed by the Committee, the Interim Assistant Dean for Academic Administration, or a designee.

 A majority of members or their designees will constitute a quorum.
 When a quorum is present, a simple majority of those present will approve decisions.
 Each member of the Committee will be entitled to one vote.
-Co-directors for courses will determine which course director votes, with only one vote allowed for each course.
 The APC chairperson is entitled to vote only in the case of a tie.

 Minutes of the Committees' meetings will be taken.
 Minutes are not intended to be verbatim transcripts of all discussions and considerations.
-Minutes of the APCs will be kept in the Office of the Associate Dean for Academic Administration.
+Minutes of the APCs will be kept in the Office of the Interim Assistant Dean for Academic Administration.
 All proceedings must be kept confidential.